johnsonjo4531/contours/README.md

 ### Interpolation rules

 The following are valid interpolation symbols and their functionality with contours:
-- `${}`: if the value is a node like value insert it as a Node.
+- `${expression}`: if the value is a node like value insert it as a Node.
 Node like expressions must be positioned in a valid node position so make sure your value is in the right spot.
 If the value is a string escape it.
 If the value is an array containing only strings or string like objects (like safeHTML) contours will concatenate and append them as strings.
 If the value is an array
 - `$@${expression}`: inserts value as an attribute to an element.
 Must be used within an opening tag at a valid attribute location.
+When setting the style property its value can be either a style string or an object with camelCase letters or strings of the proper css style property.
+The camelCase properties will be converted to kabob-case internally for the style attributes provided.
+The use of a property starting with "on" e.g. "onclick" will use addEventListener (for the event with the name of the string with the "on" ommited e.g. "onmouseout" property will listen for "mouseout" events) on the target element internally.
+This works with custom events as well just prepend 'on' to the beginning of the event name when adding it as a property to the object sent into the attributes function.
 - `$#${expression}`: inserts value of expression in a text node.
 Must be placed any where a node can be placed.
 - `$*${expression}`: inserts value of expression in escapeHTML before sending in the value.